 Every spring, the Texas Hill Country blooms into a colorful cascade of delicate Bluebonnets, Indian Paintbrushes and Indian Blankets, as wildflowers blanket the meadows, fields and valleys near Austin.
-Bring your camera, and your sense of wonder, as you scout out these top 10 spots for spectacular wildflowers in and around Austin.
+Bring your camera, and your sense of wonder, as you scout out these top 10 spots for spectacular Texas Bluebonnets and wildflowers near Austin.

 Alicia Wells Photography, Alitexas.com

 There’s no time like springtime to visit the Lady Bird Johnson Wildflower Center in southwest Austin.
 The Center displays 900 native Texas plant species (including bluebonnets and other wildflowers) in gardens, meadows and nature trails.
 Visitors can also explore the family garden, dine in the cafe, buy souvenirs at the gift shop and more.

 Just south of downtown, on South Congress Avenue, is the beautiful St. Edward's University.
 Head to the campus grounds for lovely fields of bluebonnets.
 One of the best fields is located on the corner of St. Edwards and University Loop Drive.